Home Made Low Carb Tahini Two Ways (Sesame Seeds Classic Tahini or Pumpkin Seeds Tahini). 0.2g carbs per serving or 1.2g for the whole yield.

 Sesame seeds will be done when they begin to glisten and become aromatic.
 Pumpkin seeds won’t acquire a lovely aroma – you’ll know they’re ready when they begin to ‘pop’.

-I use organic, unrefined, cold-pressed, high-oleic sunflower oil, because it’s very mild, has a better MUFA/PUFA profile and it’s non-inflammatory.
+I use organic, unrefined, cold-pressed, high-oleic sunflower oil, because it has an almost neutral flavour, has a better MUFA/PUFA profile and it’s non-inflammatory.
 But you can use whichever oil you prefer.
-I reckon MCT oil would be great too (U.S. link ).
+MCT oil is also neutral and will work equally well.

 That’s it.
 No need for seasoning or anything else.
 Scoop the tahini into a pretty jar, put the lid on and stick in the fridge.
 It will last ages, ready for that special recipe that needs it.

-- 30g neutral oil such as unrefined cold-pressed high-oleic sunflower oil (U.S. option HERE) - MCT oil might also work (U.S. option HERE)
+- 30 g neutral oil like unrefined cold-pressed high-oleic sunflower oil (U.S. option HERE) or MCT oil (U.S. option HERE)